 19. Tight Curls

-If waves aren’t your thing, creating smaller, tighter curls always makes for a glamorous look.
+If waves aren’t your thing, creating smaller, tighter curls always make for a glamorous look.
 While you can use heatless rollers to curl your hair, using a curling iron is probably your best bet, as it helps create tight curls that won’t budge.
 To create truly alluring curls, use a one-inch curling iron to create tight ringlet curls all around the head.
 Once your hair is cool, smooth out your curls with some dry oil, and finish with some hairspray to lock in your style.

 20. Crimped Bob

 Even if you don’t want to change up your style too much, experimenting with fun hair color allows you to update your look easily.
 Whether you want bold pastel tresses or electric platinum locks, there are so many color options that will easily style bob haircuts.
-But, if you want color that is striking yet natural, then ombré, sombré and balayage highlights can always take your bob to the next level.
+But, if you want a color that is striking yet natural, then ombré, sombré and balayage highlights can always take your bob to the next level.

 21. Mini Ponytail

 Sleek ponytails are on the up and up this year.
 We’re pretty stoked that this little fact because a super chic style can be done in five minutes flat.
-For a shiny mini ponytail, spritz your hair with the Catwalk by TIGI Camera Ready Shine Spray, then just pull it into a low ponytail.
+For a shiny mini ponytail, spritz your hair with Catwalk by TIGI Camera Ready Shine Spray, then just pull it into a low ponytail.